 The existing Municipal Cluster Office in Sebayeng town is suitably located, but the facility needs to be upgraded and expanded according to the cluster staff deployment requirements.
 A secure site is also recommended at Segopje village in the Mamabolo area to provide mobile services to benefit the local community.
 Several sector departments such as Health, SASSA, Home Affairs and parastatals have been engaged in this regard and have shown keen interest.
-A visual image of the office is provided below.
+The project implementation will be done in phases based on funds availability while operations will commence with the completion of the first phase.
 ICT connectivity must also be significantly improved.
-A depot is required for Engineering and Community Services to best render services to the local community.
+A depot is required for Engineering and

+Community Services to best render services to the local community.
 There is also a need for a Community Library in the cluster area.